Kumaresan Aramugam

-Kumaresan a/l Aramugam is a Malaysian politician from PKR.
-He has been the Member of Penang State Legislative Assembly for Batu Uban since 2018.
+Kumaresan a/l Aramugam is a Malaysian politician who served as Member of the Penang State Legislative Assembly (MLA) for Batu Uban since May 2018.
+He is a member of the People's Justice Party (PKR), a component party of Pakatan Harapan (PH).

 Education

 He is from Batu Gajah, Perak.
 He studied in SMK Sultan Yussuf and got his Bachelor of Management degree from Universiti Sains Malaysia.